Kambal85/-----/README.md

 Hi, I'm Mohamed Suliman

 I’m a senior researcher at Northeastern university's civic AI lab, my current work focuses on the impact of AI on society and disinformation.
-You may want to read my <a href="https://github.com/Kambal85/-----/blob/main/Essays.md">essays</a> and <a href="https://scholar.google.com/citations?hl=en&user=-lJgf38AAAAJ">papers</a>
+You may would like to read my <a href="https://github.com/Kambal85/-----/blob/main/Essays.md">essays</a> and <a href="https://scholar.google.com/citations?hl=en&user=-lJgf38AAAAJ">papers</a>